tonyscottpage/site/whoweare.markdown

 Page Consulting?
 These words on a brass plaque began as a joke, but, very soon,the company was born!
 [Tony Page ]({{ site.baseurl}}/who-we-are/tony) who started this is a 59 year old father of two grown up children, and a partner for 34 years to [Helen]({{ site.baseurl}}/who-we-are/helen).

 If today you say "I am a leader!", people will move away, but if instead you ask "What should be different round here?", they get interested.
 Over 25 years of practice we notice leaders becoming less trusted.
-Our "living systems" approach is to bring practical leadership towards pressing problems.
+Our "living systems" approach builds trust and joint action towards pressing problems.

 The approach is both born of our own experience and [inspired by others]({{ site.baseurl}}/who-we-are/inspirations).
 To pass our learning on, we make  collected writings available in the [library]({{ site.baseurl}}/who-we-are/library).